Cupolas of Capitalism

 Rhode Island Providence

-(Old and New State Houses)
+(Old State House & New State Capitol)

 1840, renovation (mostly lost to later renovations) / Russell Warren.